Brutus of Troy: Legacy

 Early translations and adaptations of Geoffrey's Historia, such as Wace's Norman French Roman de Brut, Layamon's Middle English Brut, were named after Brutus, and the word brut came to mean a chronicle of British history.

 One of several Middle Welsh adaptations was called the Brut y Brenhinedd ("Chronicle of the Kings").
 Brut y Tywysogion ("Chronicle of the Princes"), a major chronicle for the Welsh rulers from the 7th century to loss of independence, is a purely historical work containing no legendary material but the title reflects the influence of Geoffrey's work and, in one sense, can be seen as a "sequel" to it.

 Early chroniclers of Britain, such as Alfred of Beverley, Nicholas Trivet and Giraldus Cambrensis began their histories of Britain with Brutus.
 The foundation myth of Brutus having settled in Britain was still considered as genuine history during the Early Modern Period, for example Holinshed's Chronicles (1577) considers the Brutus myth to be factual.
 It was not until the twentieth century that archaeologists were able to prove conclusively that London was founded in 43 AD.

+Tudor armorials present Brutus's attributed arms as quarterly: 1st and 4th Or, a lion passant guardant Gules, 2nd and 3rd Azure, three crowns in bend Or.

+Modeled after the story of Aeneas and Dido, Brutus was the subject of a 1678 play by Nahum Tate called Brutus of Alba.
+Elements of the play inspired the later 1696 opera of the same name.

 The 18th-century English poet Hildebrand Jacob wrote an epic poem, Brutus the Trojan, Founder of the British Empire, about him, following in the tradition of Virgil's fictitious Roman foundation epic the Aeneid, left unfinished at Virgil's death in 19 BC.
+Alexander Pope likewise planned a 4-book epic about Brutus, but only ended up writing the first 8 lines.
+A full synopsis of Pope's epic was published by Owen Ruffhead.
+In 1801, John Ogilvie published an epic poem in 20 books called Britannia, concerning Brutus' arrival to Britain and first conflicts.

 Geoffrey's Historia says that Brutus and his followers landed at Totnes in Devon.
 A stone on Fore Street in Totnes, known as the "Brutus Stone", commemorates this imaginary event.

 In 2021, the Totnes community radio station Soundart Radio commissioned a radio drama adaptation of the Brutus myth by the writer Will Kemp.

+The Dartington Morris perform a Mummers play entitled 'Bold Brutus' annually in Totnes in celebration of the foundation of the town.